The DOMA Decision Allows Same-Sex Married Couples to Receive Benefits

 Lump-sum death benefit.
 A surviving spouse gets $255 from the federal government to help pay for funeral arrangements.

-To learn more about Social Security benefits, see Nolo's article Social Security Benefits: Retirement, Disability, Dependents, and Survivors.
+To learn more about the status of Social Security benefits for same-sex couples, see Nolo's blog post on post-DOMA Social Security benefits.

 Same-sex married gay and lesbian couples can now take advantage of federal tax benefits.
 Here are just a few of the benefits they may now receive: